 Layers of the Pumpkin Pecan Dump Cake

 Once you have your layers put together in your baking pan, your work is done!
 Preheat the oven to 350°F while you combine the pumpkin puree, homemade pumpkin spice, sugar, and eggs.
+(Out of eggs?
+No problem.
+Try one of my Egg Substitutes for this recipe!)
 Mix these ingredients together and spread it on the bottom of your greased pan.
 Next, sprinkle the cake mix and chopped pecans all over the pumpkin mixture.
 Then, evenly place about 16 pads of butter on top of everything.
 Cover the baking pan with tin foil and bake for about an hour.
 The Pumpkin Pecan Dump Cake will be golden brown and bubbling.
 It’s now ready for some caramel drizzle!

 How to Make Caramel Sauce

 The caramel sauce has 2 ingredients; caramels and evaporated milk.
 I have also used half & half, heavy whipping cream, and whole milk in place of the evaporated milk and found them to work just as well.
 Simply place caramels and evaporated milk into a saucepan over medium heat and stir until the caramels are melted and the evaporated milk is incorporated.
 This takes anywhere from 5-10 minutes.
 Once the sauce is creamy and smooth remove it from the heat.

 If you want to make the sauce completely from scratch here is an easy recipe.

 Bring brown sugar, butter, and milk to a gentle boil (medium to medium-high heat) and cook until thickened, about 1- 2 minutes.
 Remove from heat; add vanilla extract, and drizzle it over the Pumpkin Pecan Dump Cake.
 Keep reading for other topping ideas, including homemade whipped cream!